TashfeenRao/calculator-react/README.md

   <br>
 </h1>

-<h4 align="center">This project a calculator for Math-magicians Incis built using React.
-Using this app user can perform basic math operations efficiently
+<h4 align="center"> This project a calculator for Math-magicians Inc. It is built using React.
+Using this app user can perform basic math operations +,-,/,* etc. efficiently.
 </h4>
 </br>